 Each day at 3:30 there is an afternoon tea served in one of the dining rooms.
 Coffee is available as well as tea, and small sandwiches and delicious sweet treats are served.
 My favorite treat was the scones with fresh whipped cream, which is also available in the Horizon Food Court at the same time each afternoon.

 Soft serve ice cream is available every day out near the pool area.
 Also near the pools is a grill where hamburgers, hot dogs and grilled chicken sandwiches and fries are available with all the fixings.
 On the other side of the pool, passengers can have pizza all day long and until 11:00 p.m.

 By the atrium area, the International Cafe offers breakfast pastries in the morning, and soups sandwiches and salads all day long and into the evening hours.
 Eating these delicious treats while listening to the classical music in the nearby atrium is a wonderful experience.

 The Sapphire Princess provides a fantastic cruise experience.
-The cruise we went on was a long one and there were very few children aboard.
-But there is a children's program and 2 children's areas available.
-The food was great and the service was wonderful along with the accommodations.
+The cruise we went on was a long one, and there were very few children aboard.
+But there is a children's program and two children's areas available.
+The food was great, and the service was wonderful along with the accommodations.
 If passengers can look past the areas of the ship that are a bit on the worn side, the Sapphire Princess will provide a wonderful cruise experience for those who choose to cruise aboard this ship.

 Princess Cruise Line Poll